Juandavidc08/green-innovation-expo/README.md

 ## Acknowledgments

-- [Aleksei Konovalov](https://github.com/lexach91) My mentor help me to redirect my focus on what is important.
+- [Aleksei Konovalov](https://github.com/lexach91) My mentor that help me to redirect my focus on what is important.
 - [Code Institute](https://codeinstitute.net/) tutors and community that help me.
-- [Iuliia Konovalova](https://github.com/IuliiaKonovalova/animal_shelter) This Read me example let me undertand how a Read me works.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova/animal_shelter) This ReadMe example is just an excellent study tool, I know there are inprovements in Green Innovation ReadME, but the structure of how its done its completly clear.